-The Variheat can be controlled remotely either through a mobile device using a third-party Android/iOS app, or using a computer with a web browser that can run Active X.
+The Variheat can be controlled remotely either through a mobile device using a third-party Android/iOS app, or using a computer with a web browser that can run Active X. Devices must be connected to the same network as the Variheat.

-The Variheat touchscreen must be connected to a LAN (local area network), accessible to the device or computer to be used.
+The Variheat must be connected to a local area network, accessible to the device or computer to be used.
+See installation instructions for location of network connection.